 Unlike the Epley manoeuvre which is a one-off (although it does need repeating on occasions) treatment, the Brandt-Daroff exercises are carried out regularly over a period of 2 to 3 weeks in an attempt to disperse the crystals in the semicircular canal of the inner ear.
 Brandt-Daroff exercise can be used to treat left and / or right ear BPPV.
-They may also help treat both Posterior and Horizontal Canal BPPV.
-Therefore it is not absolutely necessary to know which canal or ear is involved when carrying out the Brandt-Daroff exercises.
+They may also help treat both Posterior, Horizontal/Lateral and Superior/Anterior Canal BPPV.
+Therefore it is not necessary to know which canal or ear is involved when carrying out the Brandt-Daroff exercises.

 How is it done?

 Sit on the edge of your bed with enough room to allow you to lie down sideways to left and right.
 If you find that the BPPV is brought on by lying down with your head turned to the left then starts the exercise by lying on your left side.
 If the dizziness is brought on when you turn your head to the right then start the exercise by lying on your right side.
 If you are not sure starts by lying on the side that seems to make you feel worse.
-Turn your head such that you are looking above the horizontal.
-I.e. if you are relying on your left side your head should be turned to the right.
+It is not critical that you start with the worse side and you can start by lying down to either side.
+Turn your head such that you are looking above the horizontal i.e. if you are relying on your left side your head should be turned to the right.
 This 1st position may bring on the dizziness.
 It should subside after 30 to 60 seconds.
-After the dizziness has stopped weight gain another 30 seconds.
+After the dizziness has stopped wait another 30 seconds.
 If there is no dizziness simply wait 30 seconds.
 Then sit up.
 Wait for any dizziness to stop.
 Wait another 30 seconds.
-Now lie onto your opposite side again with your head turned to face above horizontal.
-Again wait for any dizziness to stop and wait another 30 seconds.
+Now lie onto your opposite side, again with your head turned to face above horizontal.
+Wait for any dizziness to stop and wait another 30 seconds.
 Then sit up.
 You have performed one repetition.
 Repeat this 5 times.
 Repeat the whole exercise 3 times in a day for 2 weeks.